yianni-ververis/SenseUI-WaterfallStackedBarchart/readme.md

 # SenseUI-Waterfall-Stacked-Barchart

-- A waterfall Stacked barchart with the option of sorting the 2nd dimension for more Pareto like look
+- A waterfall Stacked barchart with the option of sorting the total values of the 1st dimension for more Pareto-like look & feel

 ### Installation
 - `npm install`